 Openly embracing students and accepting cultural differences can make your ESL teaching career successful.

 When your students feel valued, they will be more apt to learn and assimilate into the English-speaking culture, make friends, and participate in class activities.

 9- Get TEFL Certification

-One of the most important tips on making your ESL teaching career successful is to get a TEFL certification.
+One of the most important tips for making your ESL teaching career success is to get a TEFL certification.

 10- Learn To Be Consistent and Decisive